 DevPartner supports all Visual Studio managed code languages, as well as unmanaged C/C++.
-DevPartner can also collect performance data for Visual Basic and Visual C++ 6.0 applications, as well as JScript and VBScript Web applications when using Internet Explorer or IIS.
+DevPartner can also collect performance data for JScript and VBScript Web applications when using Internet Explorer or IIS.
 Refer to Appendix B, "DevPartner Studio Supported Project Types" for a complete list of languages and project types supported in each version of Visual Studio.